moby-it/playpokerodds/README.md

 - UI folder - Angular front end of the app
 - web-api folder - The web api of the app, written in Express & Typescript
 - core folder - This repo contains all the domain types + the business logic for core functional operations.
 This package is publised under `@moby-it/ppo-core` on the npm registry.
-- calc-odds-api folder - Contains a solution that currently only contains the `calculateWinningOdds` operation which is the most critical operation of the api.
-It is deployed seperately on an Azure Function App Service environment.
+- calc-odds-api - Contains a solution that currently only contains the `calculateWinningOdds` operation which is the most critical operation **and the most cpu expensive**.
+This is why it's deployed seperately, even if it's a single endpoint.
+- calc-odds-api-serverless - Contains a port of the above service to a Azure Function Serverless Api.
+This was done to investigate potential performance gains.

 # How To Run